SkafteNicki/dtu_mlops/s4_debugging_and_logging/logging.md

 4. We are now ready to incorporate `wandb` into our code.
 We are going to continue development on our corrupt MNIST codebase from the previous sessions.
 For help, we recommend looking at this [quickstart](https://docs.wandb.ai/quickstart) and this [guide](https://docs.wandb.ai/guides/integrations/pytorch) for PyTorch applications.
-You first job is to alter your training script to include `wandb` logging, at least for the training loss.
+Your first job is to alter your training script to include `wandb` logging which at least does the following:

+    * Logs the hyperparameters of the model (the configuration).
+    * Logs the training loss and tranining accuracy at each training step.

     ??? success "Solution"